googlearchive/code-prettify/README.md

 addEventListener('load', function (event) { PR.prettyPrint() }, false);
 ```

-so that the browser does not pass an event object to `prettyPrint`
+so that the browser does not pass an event object to `PR.prettyPrint`
 which will confuse it.

 ### How can I customize the colors and styles of my code?